-Though our town is historic, our Inns, restaurants and shops offer all of the modern comforts and pleasures a visitor could ask for.
-Three of our well-known waterfront restaurants are consistent winners in Delaware and Maryland newspaper readers’ polls.
-Our shops are all located in historic buildings, adding to that special ambience of small-town American charm.
+Though Chesapeake City is historic, the Inns, restaurants and shops offer all of the modern comforts and pleasures a visitor could ask for.
+Three well-known waterfront restaurants are consistent winners in Delaware and Maryland newspaper readers’ polls; shops are all located in historic buildings, adding to that special ambience of small-town American charm.

 3 Enjoy the history!

-Our historic village features homes and gardens from the 1800's, many on the National Historic Register, and can be enjoyed via a self-guided or guide-directed walking tour.
+Chesapeake City features homes and gardens from the 1800's, many on the National Historic Register, and can be enjoyed via a self-guided or guide-directed walking tour.
 Visit the C&D Canal Museum, which provides a detailed history of the canal that built Chesapeake City.
-Our canal is the third busiest commercial waterway in the world and a vital contributor to global economy.
 The museum has interactive displays and items of interest for all age groups.

 More about C&D Canal Museum (1837)